turingschool/curriculum-site/module4/lessons/analyzing_tech_challenges.md

 * Does capitalization matter?
 Do spaces matter?
 * Will there be more data to test?
 Will it include any nesting?
 Will there be any other data types as inputs (this is rare)?
 * Will there be negative numbers?
 What about 0?
+* From my understanding of the prompt, I'm being asked to XYZ, is that correct?
 </section>